 Unvaccinated travelers age 12 and older from the U.S. will need to provide proof of recovery from COVID; a negative PCR test taken no more than 72 hours prior to entering Germany; or a negative rapid antigen test taken no more than 48 hours prior to entry.
 After arrival, they will need to quarantine for up to 10 days—the quarantine can be shortened to 5 days if at that time proof of a negative COVID test result can be provided.

 Travelers from the U.S. must fill out a digital registration form before entering Germany.
 The form will be checked by airlines and border control.

-In the past month, Germany has seen 111,772 new COVID cases, a decline from its record high of 690,608 in December 2020, per Johns Hopkins University.
-Thus far, the country has fully vaccinated 24,657,569 people—roughly 30 percent of its population.
-Although the government has mandated wearing face masks in public spaces since January 2020, certain German states have begun to relax their guidelines due to falling infection rates, per The Local.
+In the past month, Germany has reported 83,244 new COVID cases, a decline from its record high of 690,608 in December 2020, per Johns Hopkins University.
+Thus far, the country has fully vaccinated 57 percent of its population.
+The United States, however, is in the midst of a surge in cases fueled by the now-dominant Delta variant.

 This story was originally published on June 18, 2021, and has been updated to include current information.